 Bread can be “okay” in moderation if your cats really determined to get it, but most cats can’t tolerate the starches.
 Raw dough is an absolute no-no. The dough can actually rise inside your cat’s stomach and cause serious bloating and pain.

-Felines can’t process sugar like we do, so letting them eat desserts can be very dangerous.
-Like dogs, they are very sensitive xylitol, chocolate, and other sugar substitutes.
-If your cats find his way into the desserts, you’ll need to get your cat to veterinarian quickly.
+Felines can’t process sugar as we do, so letting them eat desserts can be very dangerous.
+Like dogs, they are very sensitive to xylitol, chocolate, and other sugar substitutes.
+If your cats find their way into the desserts, you may need to get your cat to a veterinarian quickly.

 Remember, even good things should be fed in moderation!
 If you believe your cat has ingested something he or she shouldn’t have eaten, call your veterinarian immediately for advice.